hsemple/pythongis_tutorials/docs/source/terrain_analysis.rst

 **Changing Raster Projections with Gdalwarp**

 We can change the underlying projections of rasters using the gdalwarp command.
-The gdalwarp command will detect the projection of the source raster, so we do not have enter this value.
+The gdalwarp command detects the projection of the raster that is to be projected so we do not have enter this value.
 The '-t_srs' flag is used to assign the target coordinate system, which must be placed in quotes.
-An example of the entire command is shown below:
+An example of the basic command is shown below:

 .. code-block:: python